SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step4.md

 ![Event Mesh - Link to UI](../pics/step4_Link_to_Event_Mesh.png)

-### Option 1 | Step 4.3 - Assign the roles for the Event Mesh application
+### Option 1 | Step 4.4 - Assign the roles for the Event Mesh application
+> DSAG Technologietage 2022 Category: 👀

 - Go to the user overview in your subaccount (**Security** -> **Users**)
 - Select your user